 and business administration.

-The graduate of the AA program in social science will:
+The graduate of the AA program in behavioral science will:

 - Use information/data from multiple sources and demonstrate knowledge of research methodologies